In this fascinating guest blog series, Dr. Robin Catchpole shares his expert knowledge to help us make sense of the elusive Aurora Borealis.

 Aurorae also occur in the southern hemisphere but are seen less often because the oval of activity is close to Antarctica, where few people live.
 Aurorae are also observed near the poles of Jupiter and Saturn.

-Read part 2 of Robin’s blog: ‘When and where is best to see the Aurora Borealis?’
+Read more from Robin’s blog: ‘When and where is best to see the Aurora Borealis?’

 This article was written by astronomer and researcher Dr. Robin Catchpole from the Institute of Astronomy, Cambridge, UK